ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 }
 ```

 The above type class defines the `AssetPriceChange` type.
-We also added a method `IsAssetPriceChangeType` that will check if a JSON structure is of this type.
-In this example we are checking the structure of the JSON element that represents our `AssetPrice`, if the the objects contains a property `percentageChange` we will assume it to be an `AssetPriceChange` object.
+We also added a method, `IsAssetPriceChangeType`, to check if a JSON structure is of this type.
+In this example, we are checking the structure of the JSON element that represents our `AssetPriceChange`; if the object contains a property `percentageChange`, we will assume it to be an `AssetPriceChange` object.

-With the type in place we can start with fetching the data.
-Since we have a batching endpoint that allows us to fetch multiple price changes at once we can uset the batch **DataLoader** for this.
+With the type in place, we can start with fetching the data.
+Since we have a batching endpoint that allows us to fetch multiple price changes at once, we can use the batch **DataLoader**.

-Due to the fact that we have more than one REST service let us introduce a base class to have less duplicated code.
+Because we have more than one REST service, let us introduce a base class to have less code duplication.

 Create a new file `HttpBatchDataLoader` in the `DataLoader` directory and copy the following code into that file.